venicegeo/bf-docs/readme.md

 Bf-tideprediction works in both individual and batch modes.

-### Individual Query mode:
+### Individual Query Mode:

 #### API

-The individual mode has an api endpoint of https://bf-tideprediction.geointservices.io and accepts the following keys:
+The individual mode has an API endpoint of https://bf-tideprediction.geointservices.io and accepts the following keys:

 | Keys | Description
 ------|-------------------